These IRS Tax Questions and Difficult Situations May Have Suddenly Presented Themselves

 Speak with Austin & Larson Tax Resolution, an experienced Michigan team of tax debt relief professionals, for important IRS assistance at this crucial time to settle any Federal income tax debt.
 Our back tax help could significantly reduce your taxes owed when an IRS Revenue Officer is bearing down on you.
 In evaluating your tax debt relief options, we provide valuable support that Michigan taxpayers can trust.
 Call us now at 1-866-668-2953 for immediate help.

-Our IRS Enrolled Agents, Tax Attorneys, and Accountants are Knowledgeable IRS Problem Solvers
+Our IRS Enrolled Agents, Tax Attorneys, CPAs, and Accountants are Knowledgeable IRS Problem Solvers

 So, what do you do if a revenue officer comes to your house?
 What should you do if an IRS agent leaves a business card on your door?
 First and foremost, if you speak with the revenue officer, make sure that you are civil and polite.
 Do not be rude, aggressive, or threatening.
 However, you also should not invite them in and engage in a detailed conversation.
 Instead, get their contact information and let them know that you would like to be represented before moving forward with them.
 At that point, end the conversation or if they leave their card on your door instead, contact Austin & Larson Tax Resolution to have our experienced representative follow-up with the IRS in both cases.